flipkart-incubator/watchdog/README.md

 d.
 If step 1 detects any http services running **(80/443)** it will go ahead and perform a web application security scanning with wapiti and Skipfish.

 f.
-Once the scan is complete the data will get populated on Watchdog’s UI which can be found at ``http://localhost/index.php``
+Once the scan is complete the data will get populated on Watchdog’s UI which can be found @ http://localhost/index.php

 ### Installing watchdog